ctoec/data-visualization/README.md

 1. Add Database to store OEC data through Superset UI
    - Add database through database UI with connection string `SQLALCHEMY_DATABASE_URI='postgresql+psycopg2://superset_admin:$SUPERSET_DB_PASS@superset_db/superset`
    - Enable CSV upload and all SQL Lab settings
-1. Use SQL Lab to create uploaded_data schema
+1. Use SQL Lab to create uploaded_data schema and initialize POSTGIS
    - `CREATE SCHEMA uploaded_data;`
+   - `CREATE EXTENSION postgis;`
+1. Run `build_db.py` to create csvs
-1. Load CSVs as needed
+1. Load CSVs from `final_data` into tables with the same name as the files.
+1. Load shapefiles using `load_shapefiles_to_db` function in `build_db.py`

-### Data Sources
+### Data Sources (in final_data)

 - July 2020 data
   - One time collection of data as of Feb.
 2020
   - Stored in bucket referenced in [data retention policy.](https://docs.google.com/document/d/1fBBjWPdC9w8YUlCT47s9-G9jzy0vOQ9ejONviXkkCxI/edit#heading=h.3aiijg3fhho3)
   - Copy sheet `ECE Feb20 Data Collect_All_e` and paste as tab separated CSV (this should be the default) into `src/data_integration/july_2020/data/ece_feb_20_data_collection.csv`.
   - To clean data: go to `src/data_integration/july_2020/` and run `python3 clean_data.py` or `python clean_data.py` depending on your machine's binary for Python 3.
+- Demand Estimation
+  - Contains two estimates of demand created by Skylight:
+    - Number of children under 6 who are under 3.44X of the poverty line which is roughly 75% of the state median income.
+    - Number of children under 6 in families who are under 200% of poverty with 2 working parents.
+- Shapefiles
+  - Census TIGER files with shapes associated with towns
+  - Islands are ignored
 - ECE Reporter
   - Reports pulled from ECE reporter on a monthly basis
   - Initial backfill is also pulled